BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 distillation column that can achieve a specified recovery of chemicals [@Perry].
-The overarching goal of thermosteam is to enable the rigorous design and simulation of unit operations by creating thermodynamic property packages from both user-defined chemicals and thermosteam's local chemical databank.
+The overarching goal of thermosteam is to enable the rigorous design and simulation of unit operations by creating thermodynamic property packages from both user-defined chemicals and databanks from the `chemicals` library [@chemicals].
+The `chemicals` library is an open-source compilation of data and functions for the estimation of thermodynamic and transport properties for both pure chemicals and mixtures.
-Thermosteam builds upon `thermo` [@thermo] with a robust and flexible framework that facilitates the creation of property packages.
+Roughly 20,000 chemicals with temperature- and pressure-dependent property data are included in the `chemicals`.
+Thermosteam builds upon `chemicals` with a robust and flexible framework that facilitates the creation of property packages.
 Its extendable framework allows for easy integration of new models for estimating pure component properties, thermodynamic equilibrium coefficients, and mixture properties.
 The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) has adopted thermosteam as its premier thermodynamic engine [@BioSTEAM].
-Currently, two biorefinery designs modeled in BioSTEAM, a cornstover biorefinery for the production of cellulosic ethanol and a lipid-cane biorefinery for the co-production of ethanol and biodiesel, implement property packages created with thermosteam [@Bioindustrial-Park].
+Currently, three biorefinery designs modeled in BioSTEAM implement property packages created with thermosteam [@Bioindustrial-Park], including a cornstover biorefinery for the production of cellulosic ethanol, a lipid-cane biorefinery for the co-production of ethanol and biodiesel, and a sugarcane biorefinery for the production of bioethanol.

-Thermosteam includes roughly 20,000 chemicals with temperature- and pressure-dependent properties.
-Peng Robinson is the default equation of state of all pure components.
+In `thermosteam`, Peng Robinson is the default equation of state of all pure components.
 However, the estimation of pure component chemical properties are not limited to solving the equation of state.
-In thermosteam, several models for thermodynamic properties (e.g. density, heat capacity, vapor pressure, heat of vaporization, etc.) may rely on fitted coefficients and key chemical properties (e.g. critical temperature and pressure).
+Several models for thermodynamic properties (e.g. density, heat capacity, vapor pressure, heat of vaporization, etc.) may rely on fitted coefficients and key chemical properties (e.g. critical temperature and pressure).
 To facilitate the calculation of mixture properties, thermosteam's default mixing rule estimates mixture properties by assuming a molar weighted average of the pure chemical properties.